Background pattern

 Children and adolescents

-How to take Apogar.
+How to take Apogar

 Use of Apogar with other medications

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.

 This is especially important in the case of:

-• Other mouth or throat disinfectants.
+• Other mouth or throat antiseptics (disinfectants).

 • Sulfonamides (used for infections).